 What is crack cocaine?

-Crack cocaine is a crystallized form of cocaine that’s been chemically altered through a cooking process involving water and either ammonia or baking soda.
-This transformation creates the distinctive rock-like appearance that gives crack its street name.
-The substance appears as small, irregularly shaped chunks that range from pebble-sized fragments to grape-sized pieces.
+Crack cocaine is a crystallized form of cocaine that has been chemically altered in a cooking process.
+This process uses water with either ammonia or baking soda.
+The result is a rock-like appearance, giving crack its street name.
+The substance appears as small, irregularly shaped chunks that range from the size of pebbles to grapes.

-The manufacturing process produces a drug that’s significantly more potent and fast-acting than powdered cocaine.
-Crack typically contains between 75-100% pure cocaine, making it extremely concentrated compared to street cocaine powder which often contains only 20-40% actual cocaine.
-This high concentration contributes to crack’s intense and immediate effects when smoked, making it a highly addictive substance that can lead to dependence quickly.
+This manufacturing process creates a drug that is much more potent and faster-acting than powdered cocaine.
+Crack is typically 75-100% pure cocaine, making it extremely concentrated.
+In comparison, street cocaine powder often contains only 20-40% actual cocaine.
+This high concentration is responsible for crack’s intense and immediate effects when smoked, making it a highly addictive substance that can quickly lead to dependence.

 - Sugar or caffeine to mimic purity